 LMI data powered by LMI for All

-- You would normally need a degree in relevant engineering subject such as product design engineering, mechanical design engineering, mechanical engineering or electrical/electronic engineering.
+- You would normally need a degree in a relevant engineering subject such as product design engineering, mechanical design engineering, mechanical engineering or electrical/electronic engineering.

 - For entry to a degree course in engineering you would need 4 or 5 good Highers including English, Maths and Physics or a technological subject.

 - You may be able to qualify by other training routes.

 Automotive engineers work for vehicle manufacturers, but also for haulage operators, passenger transport companies and in the Armed Forces.
 Most work on the design or production of cars.
 Others work for the manufacturers of commercial vehicles and buses, specialist sports and racing cars or rail vehicles.

 Workforce Education Levels (UK)

 LMI data powered by EMSI UK

 You need to have:

 - a strong interest in vehicle engineering and design